Allopregnanolone: Names

 Brexanolone is both the International Nonproprietary Name and the United States Adopted Name in the context of its use as a medication.

 Zulresso is a brand name of the medication.

 Legal status

 In the United States, brexanolone is a Schedule IV controlled substance.

-Available forms
+Commercial forms

-Brexanolone is an aqueous mixture of synthetic allopregnanolone and sulfobutyl ether β-cyclodextrin (betadex sulfobutyl ether sodium), a solubilizing agent.
-It is provided at an allopregnanolone concentration of 100 mg/20 mL (5 mg/mL) in single-dose vials for use by intravenous infusion.
-Each mL of brexanolone solution contains 5 mg allopregnanolone, 250 mg sulfobutyl ether β-cyclodextrin, 0.265 mg citric acid monohydrate, 2.57 mg sodium citrate dihydrate, and water for injection.
-The solution is hypertonic and must be diluted to a target concentration of 1 mg/mL with sterile water and sodium chloride prior to administration.
-Five infusion bags are generally required for the full infusion.
-More than five infusion bags are necessary for patients weighing more than 90 kg (200 lbs).
+Brexanolone was an aqueous mixture of synthetic allopregnanolone and sulfobutyl ether β-cyclodextrin (betadex sulfobutyl ether sodium), a solubilizing agent.
+It was provided at an allopregnanolone concentration of 100 mg/20 mL (5 mg/mL) in single-dose vials for use by intravenous infusion.
+Each mL of brexanolone solution contained 5 mg allopregnanolone, 250 mg sulfobutyl ether β-cyclodextrin, 0.265 mg citric acid monohydrate, 2.57 mg sodium citrate dihydrate, and water for injection.
+The solution was hypertonic and had to be diluted to a target concentration of 1 mg/mL with sterile water and sodium chloride prior to administration.
+Five infusion bags were generally required for the full infusion.
+More than five infusion bags were necessary for patients weighing more than 90 kg (200 lbs).